MoFEM/mofem-cephas/joss/paper.md

   of Engineering and EDF Energy to solve the problem of crack propagation [@kaczmarczyk2017energy].
-Over time, the domain of applications expanded to include computational homogenisation [@ullah2019unified], bone remodelling and fracture (Kelvin Smith Scholarship), modelling of the gel rheology [@richardson2018multiphysics] and acoustics problems.
+Over time, the domain of applications expanded to include computational homogenisation [@ullah2019unified], bone remodelling and fracture [@lew2020numerical], modelling of the gel rheology [@richardson2018multiphysics] and acoustics problems.
 Moreover, `MoFEM` includes an extensive library of example applications such as soap film, solid shell, topology optimisation, phase